k8s-proxmox/cluster-api-provider-proxmox/cloud/scheduler/README.md

 ### Score Plugins

-Score plugins score the nodes based on resource etc.
+Score plugins score the nodes based on resource etc. So that we can run qemus on the most appropriate Proxmox node.

+- [NodeResource plugin](./plugins/noderesource/node_resrouce.go) (nodes with more resources have higher scores)
+- [Random plugin](./plugins/random/random.go) (just a reference implementation of score plugin)

 ## How to specify vmid
 qemu-scheduler reads context and find key registerd to scheduler.
 If the context has any value of the registerd key, qemu-scheduler uses the plugin that matchies the key.

+- [Range plugin](./plugins/idrange/idrange.go) (select minimum availabe vmid from the specified id range)
+- [VMIDRegex plugin](./plugins/regex/vmid_regex.go) (select minimum availabe vmid matching specified regex)

 ### Range Plugin
 You can specify vmid range with `(start id)-(end id)` format.